DariaIurovska/Demo-project/README.md

 # PET-project

-This project was created with the purpose to demonstrate how I am proficient in technologies and automated testing tools.
+I've created this project with the purpose to demonstrate how I am proficient in technologies and automated testing tools.

  The goal of the project is to test several typical user scenarios on the site of the online clothing store https://cabanchi.com/.